 With the advent of the rail transportation industry came the challenge of keeping accurate time between broad varieties of locations.
-Alternating current line-operated electric clocks would not be available until much later.
+Reliable, alternating current line-operated electric clocks would not be available until many decades later.
 Even then, the reliability of the distributed power system would be relatively unproven until well into the 1960’s and beyond.
 There was a need for a centrally synchronized clock system to support the growth of the railroad as the predominant emerging public transportation system, as well as the manufacturing sector during the Industrial Revolution.

 What Voltage does my self winding clock need?